Das Schwarze Korps: History and contents

-Besides the esoteric pursuits of Himmler, the SS newspaper strongly criticized party leaders whose worldview differed from SS doctrine.
+Besides the esoteric pursuits of Himmler, the newspaper strongly criticized party leaders whose worldview differed from SS doctrine.
 Carefully crafted articles gave SS men and the other readers an elitist image of the organization.
 This by means of information about the SS, its activities and successes, which were constantly scattered throughout the paper.
+In place of the traditional aristocracy that existed in Germany and Europe proper, the SS advocated a culture of performance and merit.
+This included the articulation of new standards; for example, concerning the traditional title of "von" among the Junkers, Das Schwarze Korps quipped:

 Das Schwarze Korps routinely contained foreign news reports, analyses of threats, and theoretical essays on Nazi policies.
-Praise for motherly women and families was contrasted against the women's movement; Nazi doctrine characterized women participating in the such politics as being too manly and called them "Amazons" so as to discredit them.
+Praise for motherly women and families was contrasted with the women's movement; Nazi doctrine characterized women participating in politics as being too manly and called them "Amazons" so as to discredit them.
 It had a strong pro-natalist slant, encouraging procreation or adoption.
 Anti-clerical articles appeared in the paper, many of which attacked senior members of the clergy, each article part of an effort to "demolish the moral authority of the Catholic Church."
 Christian concepts like original sin were described as "intolerable" ideas that were "incompatible" with Nordic man and the otherwise "heroic ideology" about Germanic blood.
+The journal also held both branches of Christianity—Protestant and Catholic alike—responsible for "denaturing the race" and claimed that intrinsic feelings connected to human nature were "holy and intangible" as opposed to sinful.

 The paper also covered foreign press attacks with instructions on how to refute them.
 In accordance with doctrines of Blood and Soil, it spoke of the need to break up the aristocratic estates, although this was not implemented.
 Historian Amy Carney described Das Schwarze Korps as "a conduit through which the SS was able to reveal its ambitions to the German people."
 Das Schwarze Korps provided members of the SS with articles reminding them of their need to "be mindful of their family's biological heritage when marrying" and for general readers, the paper demonstrated "how dedicated its men were to their Führer and to the Reich and what an example they were setting for the entire Volk by adhering to the principles of eugenics."
+Individual SS lives were given credence for their collective place in the framework of kith, kin, tribe, and the greater German Reich.